scipr-lab/libsnark/README.md

 to control these (you can see the default at the top of CMakeLists.txt).

-*    `cmake -DBINARY_PUTPUT=ON`

-     In serialization, output raw binary data (instead of decimal), which is smaller and faster. *You probably want to enable this.*

 *   `cmake -DCURVE=choice` (where `choice` is one of: ALT_BN128, BN128, EDWARDS, MNT4, MNT6)

      Set the default curve to one of the above (see [elliptic curve choices](#elliptic-curve-choices)).